 Students are required to complete training for EPIC before the start of the elective.

-E*Value - Evaluation Process
+New Innovations - Evaluation Process

 - The Department of Medicine will use the following system for assigning final grades for the Advanced Clerkship in Medicine Elective: Fail, Pass, High Pass, and Honors.